By Grace Beckett, Guest Contributor to TechAddiction

 You can utilize parental control software to monitor Internet activity and block pages that contain sensitive or unauthorized information.
 Most of the operating systems come with default parental control software or you can also download for free from the operating system’s website.

 Make sure your children don’t sign up on to social networking sites before reaching the recommended age limit.
-The dangers of a chat room are many, so direct your child towards well-
+The dangers of a chat room are many, so direct your child towards well-monitored and educative kids’ chat rooms.
+Also, monitor these chat rooms to see the kind of discussions and conversations that take place.

 Place the computer that your child uses for Internet access in the common room of the house.
 This way it becomes much more difficult for the predator to try and connect with your child as the screen of the computer is visible, making it easier to monitor potentially dangerous activity.

 Constantly remind your child that making friends with strangers is extremely dangerous and get them to avoid replying to strangers’ mails or instant messages.
 Also, inform them that people are not necessarily who they say they are online.
-That is, the person your young daughter believes to be a 13 year-
+That is, the person your young daughter believes to be a 13 year-old girl may actually be a 50 year-old man.
+Even with all these precautionary measures, if your child ends up meeting an Internet predator don’t blame your him or her.
+Instead, take immediate steps to shield your child from any further interaction with the predator.

 If your child is solicited sexually through any form of online correspondence or has somehow fallen prey to illegal activities online then contact the police instantly.
 Make sure you share all the information you have regarding the predator and his activity so that you can share it with the police.
 You can also use CyberTipline to report incidents of child sexual exploitation.